kyclark/tiny_python_projects/book.md

     text = text.rstrip()
 ````

 On line 39, we decide where to put the output of our program.
 The `if` expression will open `out_file` for writing text if `out_file` has been defined.
 The default value for `out_file` is the empty string which is effectively `False` when evaluated in a Boolean content.
 Unless the user provides a value, the output file handle `out_fh` will be `sys.stdout`.

-T
+To get uppercase, we can use the `text.upper` method.
+You can either `out_fh.write` this new text or use `print(..., file=...)`, noting which needs a newline and which does not.
+You can use `fh.close()` to close the file handle, but it's not entirely necessary as the program immediately ends after this.
+Still, it's good practice to close your file handles.
 \newpage

 # Chapter 5: Apples and Bananas